Milliyet: Ownership

 In 1979 the founding Karacan family sold the paper to Aydın Doğan.
 Erdoğan Demirören, who owned 25% of the paper, later also sold his stake to Doğan.
-In October 1998 the paper was briefly sold to Korkmaz Yiğit, being bought back within weeks when Yiğit's business empire collapsed in the face of unrelated fraud allegations.
+In October 1998 the paper was briefly sold to Korkmaz Yiğit, before being bought back within weeks when Yiğit's business empire collapsed in the face of unrelated fraud allegations.

 The paper was purchased by a joint venture of the Demirören Group and Karacan Group in May 2011, but after legal and financial issues Karacan sold its stake to Demirören in February 2012.

 Editorial line

 Since 1994, Milliyet has abandoned its stable, "upmarket" journalism established by Abdi İpekçi for a middle-market editorial line akin to that of Hürriyet.
-Internet edition of Milliyet often incorporates sensational material from The Sun and Daily Mail and there is tremendous amount of overlap among the daily coverage, such as identical articles and photographs.
+The Internet edition of Milliyet often incorporates sensational material from The Sun and Daily Mail and there is tremendous amount of overlap among the daily coverage, such as identical articles and photographs.

 Milliyet has been criticised for having self-censored a column that was critical of the Prime Minister's reaction to a press leak.
 The column was frozen out for two weeks and then blanket-refused for publication.

-In early 2012 Milliyet fired Ece Temelkuran after she had written articles critical of the government's handling of the December 2011 Uludere massacre, and Nuray Mert after Turkish Prime Minister Recep Tayyip Erdoğan publicly criticized her.
+In early 2012 Milliyet fired Ece Temelkuran, after she had written articles critical of the government's handling of the December 2011 Uludere massacre, and Nuray Mert, after Turkish Prime Minister Recep Tayyip Erdoğan publicly criticized her.

-In 2013, Milliyet fired two columnists Hasan Cemal and Can Dündar, who had taken critical stances against the AKP government.
+In 2013, Milliyet fired columnists Hasan Cemal and Can Dündar, who had taken critical stances against the AKP government.